 Business Responsibility Report

-In terms of the provisions of SEBI LODR a Business ResponsibilityReport describing the initiatives taken by your Bank from environmental social andgovernance perspective is available on the Bank's website at the link:
+In terms of the provisions of SEBI LODR a Business ResponsibilityReport describing the initiatives taken by your Bank from an environmental social andgovernance perspective forms part of the Board's Report and is enclosed as Annex - 6.

 Conservation of Energy Technology Absorption and Foreign ExchangeEarnings and Outgo